THE HISTORICAL 7TH SEAL

 3 Then out of the smoke locusts (armies) came upon the earth (of Israel).
 And to them was given power, as the scorpions of the earth have power.

-4 They were commanded not to harm (indiscriminately) the grass of the earth, or any green thing, or any tree (people God is working with), but only those men (among those He is working with) who do not have the seal of God on their foreheads (true Christians have the seal of God, which is the holy spirit (Eph 1:13); however Jews who reject Christ don't have the seal of God.
+4 They were commanded not to harm the grass of the earth, or any green thing, or any tree (any of the people God is working with, physical or spiritual), but only those men (among those He is working with) who do not have the seal of God on their foreheads (true Christians have the seal of God, which is the holy spirit (Eph 1:13); however, Jews who reject Christ don't have the seal of God.
 The Jews were the proverbial "meat in the sandwich" during the long period of the Crusades).

 5 And they (the Crusaders and Muslims) were not given authority (by God) to kill them (completely - i.e. annihilate the Jews), but to torment them for five months (a day for a year, so 150 inclusive years of battles over Jerusalem.
 Pope Urban called the First Crusade to liberate Jerusalem in 1095 and the final battle the Crusaders and the Muslims fought in Jerusalem ended in 1244).
 Their torment was like the torment of a scorpion when it strikes a man (instantaneous, severe pain, like the result of being struck with a sword).

-6 In those days men (Jews, but not only Jews - see below) will seek death (a martyr's death) and will not find it (they found death, but not the death they were seeking); they will desire to die (a martyr), and (but that) death will flee from them.
+6 In those days men will seek death (a martyr's death) and will not find it (they found death, but not the kind of death they were seeking); they will desire to die (a martyr), and (but that) death will flee from them.

 7 The shape of the locusts was like horses (both the Crusaders and the Muslims used horses extensively) prepared for battle.
 On their heads were crowns of something like gold (horses' heads were protected by armour), and their faces were like the faces of men (like men, horses also had metal face plates).